waawaa/waawaa.github.io/_posts/2022-08-06-Bypass-PPL-Using-Process-Explorer.md

 author: Alejandro Pinna
 ---

 Hi everyone!
-After the receiving of the AMSI article, i decided to come with more info.
+After the receival of the AMSI article, i decided to come back with more.
-Today we are going to talk a little bit about PPL processes and a possible bypass, that requires admin privileges, but not for that i less interesting.
+Today we are going to talk a little bit about PPL and a possible bypass, that requires admin privileges, but not for that less interesting.
-Also we will be talking about a technique implemented to detect LSASS access in kernel side, and how process explorer can be used also to bypass it.
+Also we will be talking about a technique implemented to detect LSASS access in kernel side, and how process explorer can be used to bypass it.

 ## PPL Processes

-Back in Windows Vista era microsoft introduced a protection for critical system processes called Protected Processes, later, in the Windows 8.1 era, Micro$oft introduced another protection, called Protected Process Light, this protection enables for example an antimalware service to protect it's own process, allowing itself to defend against termination.
+Back in Windows Vista era, Microsoft introduced a protection for critical system processes called Protected Process (a.k.a PP), later in the Windows 8.1 era, Micro$oft introduced a new protection, very similar to PP, called Protected Process Light (a.k.a PPL), this last permits for example an antimalware service to protect itself, blocking termination attempts usually done by malicius software.

 I won't go into details about PPL and PP, because there are fantastic posts talking about this, here is a must read: